Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 Airmen in this position must have the ability to speak distinctly.

-Because this job requires administrative duties, recruits must be able to type at 25 words per a minute.
+Because this job requires administrative duties, recruits must be able to type at 25 words per minute.

 Recruits must be 17 (with parental consent) and 18 without.